Best Practices for Designing Your Moodle Course

 • Use the Activities block to provide easy access to assignments and other course activities

-• Create an custom text block for your instructor information
+• Create an custom text block for your instructor information (see screenshot at right)

 • Add the Student Services block to provide easy access to help for students.